 For me, the loudness of the unit wasn’t too much of a problem, as I can just pause my Hulu show whenever the vacuum approaches.
 But for those who have young children or any home situation where they require a robot vacuum that operates quietly, this could be an issue.

-Most robot vacuums take some time to learn your home.
-This unit had to vacuum my home for eight days (14 separate cleaning cycles) before it created a full map of my house.
+The unit had to vacuum my home for three days (three scheduled cleaning cycles) before it created a full map of my house.
 Once the map was ready, I could set the robot to only clean specific rooms.

 The Shark IQ robot comes with a one-year limited warranty.

 Practical and powerful, the Shark IQ robot solves most of the problems customers have with robot vacuums.
-There are a few drawbacks — the robot is loud, and it takes a week or so to learn the home and unlock all of the features — but considering the IQ Robot is more affordable than other robots in its category, I am still pleased with the unit overall.
+There are a few drawbacks — especially the fact that the unit operates so loudly — but considering the IQ Robot is more affordable than other robots in its category, I am still pleased with the unit overall.

 Are there any better alternatives?

 The main competition to the IQ Robot is the iRobot Roomba i7 Plus, which is an excellent piece of machinery with stellar mapping capabilities and exceptional cleaning performance.
 The two major differences between the IQ Robot and the i7 Plus are the price and the fact that the IQ robot is bagless.

 You can buy the IQ Robot for $600.
 We’ve seen it priced a bit lower throughout the year, so you may want to frequently check each week if there’s a discount available.
-Meanwhile, iRobot’s i7 Plus will cost you around $1,000.
+Meanwhile, iRobot’s i7 Plus will cost you around $800.
 The i7 Plus is also self-emptying, but the emptying station contains disposable bags.
 The customer has to replace the bag after the dustbin is emptied 30 times.
 More recently, we’ve seen a few that leverage vision through the aid of artificial intelligence and cameras, to better navigate around objects and rooms.
 The Roborock S6 MaxV is one of them, which can also mop as well for $750.

 How long will it last?

-There’s no reason to believe the companion app (Shark Clean) would discontinue support for the IQ Robot anytime soon, nor should you have to worry about the quality of the robot.
-All of the parts and components feel sturdy and well-made.
+There’s no reason to believe the companion app (Shark Clean) would discontinue support for the IQ Robot anytime soon.

 Should you buy it?